ninjaguardsheep/itsdave/posts/2020-01-31-planning-is-half-the-fun.md

 ---
 layout: post.liquid

-title: Planning is Half the Fun
+title: Planning is Half the Fun - itsdave!
 description: "Route planning is half the fun."
 tags: [bikes]
 is_draft: true